Patbe/unicorns/unicorns.md

 As can be seen in the chart, the USA has by far the most unicorns, followed by China and India.
-Of all 45 countries, only 11 have more than 10 unicorn, as can be seen in the following table:
+Of all 45 countries, only 11 have more than 10 unicorns, as can be seen in the following table:

     ##           Group.1   x
     ## 1   United States 473